August 17 - 26, 2012

 Thursday is going to be another longish day.
 Fortunately, much of it is gently downhill.
 We'll be heading north all day, moving along the higher country above the Triple Creek Fork of the Merced River.
 At one point we'll drop down to Lyell Creek, then have to climb 600 feet over a couple of miles before the trail levels again.
 We'll eventually reach another downhill stretch.
 At the bottom of that section is a junction with an east-west trail, where we'll set up camp along Lewis Creek for our fifth night of the trip.
 10.8 / 1,600'

 Our last full day and night is a bit shorter, mileage-wise.
 We've got a short seven or eight miles to hike on Friday.
 About two miles into the morning, and about 1,600 feet below our starting point, we'll come to the Merced Lake Ranger Station.
 We'll cross several streams on the available footbridges, and continue along the trail past the Merced Lake High Sierra Camp.
-A few miles further along, we'll meander through Lost Valley.
-We'll either stop there for our last night on the trail.
-Camping is not allowed in Little Yosemite Valley.7.9 / -2,100' / +200'
+A few miles further along, we'll meander into Lost Valley, where we'll probably spend the night.
+Camping is not allowed in Little Yosemite Valley, which is just past our little lost oasis.
+7.9 / -2,100' / +200'

 The Prep

-You'll need food for seven dinners, seven breakfasts, and six lunches, plus snacks.
-Everything must fit into a bear canister, with the exception of the first full day's meals.
-Those meals - two dinners, one breakfast and one lunch - can go into a bear box at Bridalveil Creek Campground, and straight into your pack for our first day on the trail.
+You'll need food for seven breakfasts, six lunches, and seven dinners.
+Six breakfasts, five lunches, and five dinners must fit in a bear canister.
+Those extra meals -- two dinners, one breakfast and one lunch -- can go into a bear box at Bridalveil Creek Campground, and straight into your pack for our first day on the trail.
+If you have a bit of extra room in your bear canister, be generous with sharing that space (once we're in camp) with those whose food doesn't quite fit into their bear canisters.

 Water and Weather